-5.2 Results for Firm Investment
+5.2 Firm Investment Responses

 Next, I document the responsiveness of firms' investment behaviors to changes in the value of real estate.
 To do so, I estimate OLS and IV versions of equation (4.1) using various measures of physical capital investment as the outcome variable.
-Relative to other papers which empirically document a collateral channel, one critical distinction is that I observe disaggregated categories of physical capital investment.
-I define real estate investment as the year-on-year change in the total net book value of buildings, land, and construction in progress plus accounting depreciation for buildings.
+Relative to other papers which empirically document a collateral channel, one distinction is that I observe disaggregated categories of physical capital investment.

 My ability to separate these categories of investment is important for interpreting the empirical results of regressions of net debt and investment on real estate values through the lens of the Kiyotaki-Moore model.
 A key feature in this class of models is a feedback loop whereby firms borrow against a physical asset and then subsequently reinvest in the same physical capital asset, further raising the value of collateral.
-If firms were to instead use the proceeds of increased borrowing to only invest in non-collateralized physical assets, then there may not be the dynamic feedback loop between asset values and borrowing and investment opportunities that has been shown theoretically to amplify boom-bust cycles in asset prices.
+If firms were instead to use the proceeds of debt issues to only invest in non-collateralized physical assets, then there may not be the dynamic feedback loop between asset values and borrowing and investment opportunities that has been shown theoretically to amplify boom-bust cycles in asset prices.